rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/4-amy.md

 She jumped off him and quickly wrapped her hands around his cock, covered in her creamy juices.
 His entire body went rigid as she urgently stroked his shaft.
 Hot sticky cum spilled over her fingers, spurting onto his stomach.
 He grunted with each throb of his cock, thrusting into her hands over and over.

-Eventually, it passed and she collapsed down on his side, both of them breathing heavily.
+Eventually, it passed, and she collapsed down on his side, both of them breathing heavily.
 Her arm was draped over his body, still idly playing with his cum as his cock softened.
 Her other hand moved between her thighs, palm pressed against her clit, which felt too sensitive to leave uncovered.

 A long time passed as their heartbeats slowed and their breathing regulated.
 Finally, he took a deep breath and wrapped his arm around her, pulling her in close with her head on his shoulder.